MTBVAC

-MTBVAC is a vaccine candidate against tuberculosis in humans currently in research trials.
+MTBVAC is a candidate vaccine against tuberculosis in humans currently in clinical trials.
 It is based on a genetically modified form of the Mycobacterium tuberculosis pathogen isolated from humans.

-Manufacturing
+Unlike the BCG vaccine, MTBVAC contains all the antigens present in the strains that infect humans.

+Development and manufacturing

-The vaccine was constructed at University of Zaragoza in the laboratory of the Mycobacterial Genetics group, which forms part of CIBERES since the beginning of the project, in collaboration with Dr. Brigitte Gicquel of the Pasteur Institute in Paris.
+The vaccine was constructed at the University of Zaragoza in the laboratory of the Mycobacterial Genetics group, in collaboration with Dr. Brigitte Gicquel of the Pasteur Institute in Paris.
 Currently, the University of Zaragoza has an industrial partner: the Spanish biotechnology company BIOFABRI, belonging to ZENDAL group, responsible for the industrial and clinical development of MTBVAC, studying its immunity and safety in two Phase IIa trials in newborn babies and adults in South Africa.
-Vaccine therapeutic efficacy studies are expected to begin in 2022.
-For the Clinical Development of MTBVAC, the tuberculosis vaccine project counts with the advice and support of the European TBVI (since 2008) and since 2016, with IAVI for the clinical development in adults and adolescents.
+For the Clinical Development of MTBVAC, the tuberculosis vaccine project enjoys the advice and support of the European TBVI (since 2008) and since 2016, of IAVI for the clinical development in adults and adolescents.

 Construction and molecular characterization

+MTBVAC discovery follows the principles of vaccination as per Luis Pasteur: isolation of the human pathogen, attenuation by rational inactivation of selected genes, protection assays in animal models, and evaluation in humans.

+The main advantage of using live vaccines based on rational attenuation of M. tuberculosis is their ability to keep the genetic repertoire encoding immunodominant antigens that are absent in BCG, whereas chromosomal deletions in virulence genes provide assurance for safety and genetic stability.
+Such vaccines are expected to safely induce more specific and longer lasting immune responses in humans that can provide protection against all forms of the disease.
+This is the rationale that has been followed in the development of the live-attenuated MTBVAC.